 The generic name for the activities of the agencies responsible for maintaining public order and enforcing the law, particularly the activities of prevention, detection, and investigation of crime and the apprehension of criminals.

 Less-lethal technologies give police an alternative to lethal force.
-These weapons are especially valuable when lethal force¿(1) is not necessary, (2) is justified and available for backup, but lesser force may resolve the situation, (3) is justified, but its use could cause serious injury to bystanders or other unacceptable collateral effects.
-The weapons currently in use include : chemical agents, batons, soft projectiles, and electrical devices such as stun guns and Tasers.
+These weapons are especially valuable when lethal force (1) is not necessary, (2) is justified and available for backup, but lesser force may resolve the situation, or (3) is justified, but its use could cause serious injury to bystanders or other unacceptable collateral effects.
+The weapons currently in use include chemical agents, batons, soft projectiles, and electrical devices, such as stun guns and Tasers.

 Livescan and Cardscan